quentincloudsnow/quentin/guidebook.md

     ![Relative](images/2022-09-06_15-38-02.png)

     This will open the content of the **response_body** output, this is the response coming from the API.
 Most APIs return a response in the same format (JSON Payload), it contains the information that we want to use from our Workflow.

-The beauty of Flow Designer and IntegrationHub is that we can parse this JSON Payload without having script anything (most solution on the market require some kind of codind to do this)
+    > The benefit of Flow Designer and Integration Hub is that we can parse a JSON Payload without having to script anything (most solutions on the market require some kind of codind to do this), before we had Integration Hub on the plateform we had to use some json.parse function in Javascript to be able to extract information from a JSON Payload.
+We made it easy for anyone to build an intregration with no code.

 1. Copy the code from the **Viewing response_body** window:
     > Save in a text file or notepad or make sure to keep the content in your clipboard (Copy/paste)